jonahanton/SSL_medicalimaging/readme.md

 ```
 This will save a log of the run (with the results) in the filepath `logs/mimic-chexpert_lr_0.01/moco-v2/chestx.log`.
 The test accuracy should be close to 33.73% ± 0.45%. <br />

+**Note**: <br />
-**Note**: Within few_shot.py a dictionary is produced for the specified dataset where a list is created for each class containing all images for that class.
-This is neccessary in the random sampling of images during a few-shot episode.
+Within few_shot.py a dictionary is produced for the specified dataset where a list is created for each class containing all images for that class.
+This is neccessary for the random sampling of images during a few-shot episode.
 However, the creation of this dictionary, `sub_meta`, requires one complete pass over the entire dataset.
 For the larger datasets we use, namely CheXpert, ChestX-ray8 and EyePACS (diabetic retinopathy), we found that this process is extremely slow.
 Therefore, to prevent the creation of the sub_meta dict from stratch every time few_shot.py is called for these datasets, the script `datasets/prepare_submeta.py` will create the sub_meta dict (for a maximum of 10,000 images) and store it as a pickle file.
-This can then be re-loaded in when few_shot.py is called for these datasets.
+This can then be re-loaded in when few_shot.py is called for these datasets.<br />
 E.g., to run `datasets/prepare_submeta.py` for CheXpert:
 ```
 python -m datasets.prepare_submeta --dataset chexpert
 ```
-The pickle file will be saved in the path `misc/few_shot_submeta/chexpert.pickle` and will be automatically loaded by few_shot.py when called with -- dataset chexpert.
+The pickle file will be saved in the filepath `misc/few_shot_submeta/chexpert.pickle` and will be automatically loaded by few_shot.py when called with `--dataset chexpert`.

 ## Many-shot (Finetune)
 [To do - Jonah]